Internships 101

 What projects can interns do?

 Every college student has a unique background, so before you look to fill an internship position, you need to determine its scope.
 An internship can range from a complete focus on one extended project to helping out with each area of your business.
 However, when interns are spread too thin between multiple departments, they might not have the depth to make meaningful contributions in every area.
-Thus it is best to determine what assignments you will give to provide you and your intern with the best experience before thinking about hiring.
-For internship projects ideas, check out our list of 18 Projects You Shouldn’t Do (but an intern can)!
+Thus, it is best to determine what assignments you will give to provide you and your intern with the best experience before thinking about hiring.
+For internship project ideas, check out our project library!

 2-Mar-22-2022-04-08-09-80-PM